GSA/digitalgov.gov/content/posts/2014-05-21-the-road-to-better-websites-gets-easier-with-usability-walkthroughs.md

 ---
+url: /2014/05/21/the-road-to-better-websites-gets-easier-with-usability-walkthroughs/
 date: 2014-05-21 10:00:45 -0400
-title: 'The Road to Better Websites Gets Easier with Usability Walkthroughs'
+title: The Road to Better Websites Gets Easier with Usability Walkthroughs
-summary: 'The road to more user-friendly government websites does not have to be long and scary.
+summary: The road to more user-friendly government websites does not have to be long and scary.
 In fact, there is a growing network of people and resources to guide you along the way.
-My office in the National Oceanic and Atmospheric Administration (NOAA) has been fortunate enough to benefit from some of this support, most recently'
+My office in the National Oceanic and Atmospheric Administration (NOAA) has been fortunate enough to benefit from some of this support, most recently
-authors: [ashley-braun]
+authors:
+  - ashley-braun
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - DigitalGov User Experience Program